 Mason Macias, Contributing Artist

 Mason Macias began his musical career in Northern California’s Bay Area and recently complete a Bachelor of Arts in Music from the University of Texas at San Antonio.
-While working on his Bachelor’s he studied drums with Dr. Graeme Francis and audio technology with Chris Cline.
+While working on his Bachelor’s he studied drums with Dr. Graeme Francis.
 Over the years he has played in a number of local bands and has recorded his own groups.
 Currently he plays in the Feuding Fathers and DT Buffkin and the Bad Breath.
 Both bands have received national attention.
 The Feuding Fathers also has toured nationally.
-Currently he teaches drums at Musical Arts Center of San Antonio and San Antonio Music Academy.
+He taught drums at Musical Arts Center of San Antonio and San Antonio Music Academy.
 In addition, he has provided percussion for three of Li-Sem’s albums.
-His experience in recording includes working with Daniel Kobialka and Chris Cline.
-His specialty in in the area of Midi Sequencing.
+His experience in recording includes working with Daniel Kobialka.
+His specialty is in the area of Midi Sequencing.

 Brian Henderson, Recording Engineer and Producer